conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

  ('catch', 0.44258543848991394)]
  ```

 Not something you would like to see associate next to the term 'myself' is anything referencing 'killing'.
-This type of model could potential reveal someone commonly making references that could lead to harm coming to themselves or others.
+This type of model could potentially reveal someone commonly making references that could lead to harm coming to themselves or others.

 ## __Sequential Topic Model__

 Back to the core of our question regarding behavior changes over time, incorporating changes in topics over time a period seemed the most appropriate for detecting changes.
-To process the model, I grouped songs by year of release to create a chronological evaluation groups.
+To process the model, I grouped songs by year of release to create a chronological evaluation group.
 Then, I tuned parameters in order to create the proper amount of sensitivity in vocabulary changes across topics that could be detected.
 This was done by adjusting a parameter called _chain variance_.

 Visualization was key to understanding the output of the sequential topic model, so using Plotly provided an interactive platform within my Jupyter Notebook to conduct my analysis.